What would happen if you started composting kitchen waste indoors, in your own home, with worms?

 How do you bring this part of nature inside?

-You need to set up a home for earthworms (the right kind), let them settle in and provide them with food.
+You need to set up a home for worms (the right kind), let them settle in and provide them with food.
 That’s it.
 Once set up you only add your veggie and fruit peels and leftovers to the bin as and when they occur.
 Composting worms feed on the microbes which multiply as the material rots.

 Every few days you drain a bit of potent liquid called leachate.
 This is the liquid which stems from the kitchen scraps and percolates through the bin, picking up more microbes along the way.
 This is not really compost tea, yet but can be diluted to water plants with.